Best Crypto Cards in Uzbekistan (2026)

 • Davr Bank: Newer digital-first bank.
 2.5-3% FX on Visa products.
 Best domestic UX.

-SpendNode checked UZS conversion rates across all issuers: a crypto card with 0% FX saves 3-5% on every international transaction.
+We checked UZS conversion rates across all issuers: a crypto card with 0% FX saves 3-5% on every international transaction.
 On $200/month in international spending ($2,400/year), that is $72-120/year in FX savings alone.

 Card Selection by Use Case

-• Highest rewards: CoCa (up to 8% + 6% APY).
+• Highest rewards: COCA (up to 8% + 6% APY).
 In a tax-exempt environment, the 6% APY compounds with zero leakage.

 • Staking + spending: ether.fi (3%).
 Even though there is no tax to defer in Uzbekistan, ether.fi's staking yield plus 3% cashback makes it competitive on pure returns.